ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Fixed missing TILER2 AutoConfigUpdateActions on many items (changing some configs mid-game would not immediately update language and/or character stats).
 - Updated R2API dependency to 4.3.5.
 - Updated TILER2 dependency to 6.2.0.

-**1.10.2**

-- Fixed any and all game VFX going missing at random (caused by Pinball Wizard effect prefab waking up during game load).
-- Go-Faster Stripes: self-targeted Engi missiles now properly explode (with a grenade explosion but we can't win 'em all).